radix/sureberus/doc/src/directives.md

 Unlike `coerce`, this function is applied *after* all other directives, so it's allowed to return values that wouldn't validate according to other directives in your schema.

+## default_registry

+**Meta Directive**<br>
+**type** `dict` of `str` (setter names) to Python callables

+This allows you to register functions with a name that can be used in the `default_setter` directive of [field schemas](#schema-for-dicts).
+Each key in the directive should be a name, and the value should be a Python function that takes a single argument (the dictionary on which the default is being added) and returns a new value to be used when the key does not appear in the document.

 ## modify_context

 **Meta Directive**<br>